omiridoue/ergm-glasgow-teen-network/02_ERGM_Model.md

 These values change to $\frac{1}{1+exp(-(-4.3528+2(0.7176)))}=0.0512$ and
 $\frac{1}{1+exp(-(-4.3528+3(0.7176)))}=0.0998$ for those occasionally and regularly smoking, more than once a week.
-These correspond to a 3.02 and 7.88 per cent, difference in within-smoking-level compared to across-smoking-level formation.
-The probability of tie formation may therefore be increased by smoking behavior.
+These correspond to a 3.02 (=5.12-2.57) and 7.88 (9.88 - 2.57) per cent, difference in within-smoking-level compared to across-smoking-level formation.
+Note the probability of tie formation 'across-smoking-level', that is regardless of others' smoking habits, is the previously estimated edge coefficient from Model 1.
+In turn the probability of 'within-level' tie formation is the probability of tie formation in excess of the propensity for tie formation, the difference in probability after taking away the latter propensity to strike friendships, estimated at 2.57 per cent.
+We might think that the probability of tie formation may be reinforced by smoking behavior.

 Homophily is pertinent to this case as it reflects the extent to which pockets of higher *prevalence* of smoking, slowing the diffusion of